 Reception is the first year of school and follows the same curriculum used in Playgroup and Nursery – the Early Years Foundation Stage (EYFS) Framework – to meet every child’s unique potential and develop confident children so they are ready to tackle any challenges when they embark on the National Curriculum in Year 1-6.
-Miss Fudge, Miss Goodison, Miss Kenny and Mrs Thompson make learning exciting for all children by providing stimulating activities and a safe and warm environment for all children to flourish.
+Miss Cheetham, Mrs King and Miss Kenny. make learning exciting for all children by providing stimulating activities and a safe and warm environment for all children to flourish.

 In Reception, the team plan a variety of motivating activities to support all children’s development according to the Early Years Foundation Stage (EYFS).
 They focus on developing a vast amount of skills within 7 different educational programmes according to what a ‘typical’ child of the Reception age should be doing.
 However, we take into account that every child is individual and even though we work towards developing the skills outlined in the EYFS Framework our staff ensure personalised next steps and challenges are in place.

 As the EYFS is a separate curriculum to Years 1-6, it has its own School Improvement Plan (please find this in the SIP section of the website).